SharePoint/sp-dev-docs/docs/schema/choice-element-list.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-Used to define a choice within a <span class="keyword">Choice
+Used to define a choice within a **Choice
 </span>field.

 <span codelanguage="other"></span>